NxPKG/khulnasoft-docs/content/cloudflare-one/faq/cloudflare-tunnels-faq.md

 {{<faq-answer>}}

-Cloudflare offers two modes of setup: [Full Setup](/dns/zone-setups/full-setup/), in which the domain uses Cloudflare DNS nameservers, and [Partial Setup](/dns/zone-setups/partial-setup/) (also known as CNAME setup) in which the domain uses non-Cloudflare DNS servers.
+Khulnasoft offers two modes of setup: [Full Setup](/dns/zone-setups/full-setup/), in which the domain uses Khulnasoft DNS nameservers, and [Partial Setup](/dns/zone-setups/partial-setup/) (also known as CNAME setup) in which the domain uses non-Khulnasoft DNS servers.

-The best experience with Cloudflare Tunnel is using Full Setup because Cloudflare manages DNS for the domain and can automatically configure DNS records for newly started Tunnels.
+The best experience with Khulnasoft Tunnel is using Full Setup because Khulnasoft manages DNS for the domain and can automatically configure DNS records for newly started Tunnels.

 You can still use Tunnel with Partial Setup.
-You will need to create a new DNS record with your current DNS provider for each new hostname connected through Cloudflare Tunnel.
+You will need to create a new DNS record with your current DNS provider for each new hostname connected through Khulnasoft Tunnel.
 The DNS record should be of type CNAME or ALIAS if it is on the root of the domain.
 The name of the record should be the subdomain it corresponds to (e.g. `example.com` or `tunnel.example.com`) and the value of the record should be `subdomain.domain.tld.cdn.cloudflare.net`. (e.g. `example.com.cdn.cloudflare.net` or `tunnel.example.com.cdn.cloudflare.net`)

 {{</faq-answer>}}
 {{</faq-item>}}